 Having a website is not enough.
 You will also need to involve in various marketing activities to make sure your website is visible to the right people at the right time.
 If you don’t have a website yet, you can build it on your own using stock templates and high-resolution images of your business.

 The easiest way to build a website is through WordPress website builder.
 It allows you to create a website from scratch.
 WordPress also offers various plugins.
 You can add functionalities that will make your website easy to navigate for users and search engines alike.
+For example, you can install a plugin like WooCommerce to add eCommerce functionality to your site.
+Or, you can use an appointment booking plugin like Amelia to handle appointments better.

 Once you have your website live, the next step is to optimize it for visibility across search engines.
 You might think that search engine optimization is time-consuming and tricky and should be left to professionals.
 But that’s not entirely true.
 You know your business and target customers better than anyone else does.
 So, as a business owner, you can do your basic SEO better than any agency.